Trauma Informed, Ethically Mindful Strategic Guidance

 Peer Support This is based on a mutually supportive alliance in which two or more people come together to exchange ideas, support one another, and share common ground in either personal and/or professional lived experience.
 In shared spaces, it is important to presume competence.
 I adopt a salutogenic, trauma informed approach to peer support, and prefer this over potentially creating hierarchal structures and a one-down relationship.
 Although some of my roles include leadership and supervision, I strive to approach from a place of curiousity, exemplify a willingness to ask questions, be okay with not knowing the answers, acknowledge that I may sometimes give the wrong ones, and do my best to release the need to be "right."
 I do not ask more from my clients or those I supervise, than I am willing to do for myself.
 I am willing to learn along the way, and be in the trenches of trauma recovery, learning, growth, and healing beside my peers.

-First and foremost, I believe that there are ethical considerations when it comes to transparency, honesty, being responsible with our scope of practice, and in how we advocate, coach, and teach.
+I need to be upfront with you.
 There are many coaches, clinicians, and practitioners who say that they are trauma informed, when they are not.
-There are key differences to understand between the terms Trauma Aware, Trauma Sensitive, Trauma Informed, Trauma Trained, and Trauma Responsive.
+There are also key differences to understand between the terms Trauma Aware, Trauma Informed, Trauma Sensitive, Trauma Trained, and Trauma Responsive.

 When things like this remain unchecked, especially as trauma informed care continues to cross over into unregulated industries such as coaching, the people that get harmed along the way may not be able to speak up or recognize what is happening.
 Where is the supervision to reduce risk on behalf of the clients?